A quick look at the new patterns and styles you can use to build beautiful Android apps…

 The new Accessibility page provides details on how to design your app to be as accessible as possible by:

 Android 4.0 removes the need for traditional hardware keys on phones by replacing them with a virtual navigation bar that houses the Back, Home and Recents buttons.
-Read the Compatibility pattern to learn how the OS adapts to phones with hardware buttons and how pre-Android 3.0 apps that rely on menu keys are supported.

 The action bar is the most important structural element of an Android app.
 It provides consistent navigation across the platform and allows your app to surface actions.